IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 nano istio-ingress-tls.yaml
 ```

-Replace the 2 occurances of wildcard "*", one in the Gateway, one in the VirtualService definition and save the file.
+Replace the 2 occurances of wildcard "*", one in the Gateway definition, one in the VirtualService definition and save the file.
 Watch out for the correct indents, this is YAML!

 ```yml